nachocab/clickme/README.md

 How can we enjoy the flexibility of JS without straying from our R workflow. clickme.
 What is great about JS viz is that you can interact, but they are a pain to adapt to a new dataset.
 R makes reusing plots with different datasets easy, but the plots are static.
 Clickme bridges the gap between static R plots and dynamic JS visualizations.
 If you are allergic to JS, you can write them in CoffeeScript using the knitr engine (thanks Yihui)

-you have to specify the list of scripts and styles (order is important)
+you have to specify the list of scripts and external (order is important)

 JS (especially D3) visualizations are awesome, interactive, but I'd like to access them from R, providing my own R objects as input.
-Roadblock: static variable names, so we build templates with a defined folder structure that can interpret R objects, use knit_expand to substitute the curly braces.
+Roadblock: static variable names, so we build ractives with a defined folder structure that can interpret R objects, use knit_expand to substitute the curly braces.

-templates are self-contained
+ractives are self-contained

 template config
     numeric